recogito/recogito-studio-sdk/README.md

 ## Introduction

-The **Recogito Studio SDK** is designed to facilitate plugin development for the **Recogito Studio Client application** without the need to set up your own full-stack installation or forking the platform.
+The **Recogito Studio SDK** is designed to facilitate plugin development for the [Recogito Studio Client](https://github.com/recogito/recogito-client) without the need to set up your own full-stack installation or forking the platform.
 It provides essential tools and abstractions to help you build useful extensions for the Recogito Studio ecosystem.

 ### Astro Integrations

-The Recogito Studio client is an [Astro application](https://astro.build/).
+The Recogito Studio Client is an [Astro application](https://astro.build/).
 Recogito Studio plugins are implemented as [Astro Integrations](https://docs.astro.build/en/guides/integrations-guide/), which means they can leverage all the standard capabilities that Astro Integrations provide, plus some additional features introduced by Recogito Studio's own UI extension framework.
 (More on that below.)

 ### UI Extension Framework

-Recogito Studio's built-in UI extension framework is based on [React’s lazy loading](https://react.dev/reference/react/lazy) and [Suspense](https://react.dev/reference/react/Suspense) mechanisms, and allows plugins to dynamically inject their own React components into defined **extension points** that Recogito Studio defines.
+Recogito Studio's built-in UI extension framework is based on [React’s lazy loading](https://react.dev/reference/react/lazy) and [Suspense](https://react.dev/reference/react/Suspense) mechanisms, and allows plugins to dynamically inject their own React components into defined **extension points** that the Recogito Studio Client defines.

 To inject UI extensions, plugin developers must register their extensions following a specific process.
 This involves a small amount of boilerplate code, which the SDK helps simplify.
-(We’ll cover the registration process in detail in the "Plugin Anatomy" section.)

 ### What Can Plugins Do?

-With the Recogito Studio SDK, plugins can, for example:
+Plugins can, for example:
 - Extend the annotation editor with new UI elements.
 - Replace existing UI elements in the editor, such as swapping the default tag widget with a custom version that integrates an external vocabulary service.
-- Enhance backend capabilities, e.g. introduce new API routes that exporting annotations in different data formats.
+- Enhance page and API capabilities, e.g. introduce new API routes that export annotations in different data formats.

-**Important:** Plugins are restricted to the client part of Recogito Studio.
-Specifically, this means **plugins can not change or add to the backend component ("Recogito Server")**.
+**Important:** Plugins extend the Recogito Studio Client.
+This means **plugins can not change or add to the backend component ("Recogito Server")**.
 For example, it is not possible for plugins to change or add to the Supabase schema, or add additional DB or edge functions.

 <details>
 <summary>Getting Started</summary>